Melanesian mythology: Origin of the sea

-Although Dixon's "Melanesia" seems characteristically to lack myths of the origin of the world, a tale recounting the source of the sea is quite widely spread.
-As told by the Baining in New Britain, the story runs as follows.
-In the beginning the sea was very small—only a tiny water-hole, belonging to an old woman and from which she got the salt water for the flavoring of her food.
-She kept the hole concealed under a cover of tapa cloth, and though her two sons repeatedly asked her whence she obtained the salt water, she refused to answer.
-The sons watched her and eventually surprised her in the act of lifting the cover and dipping up the salt water.
-When she had gone they went to the spot and tore the cover open; and the farther they tore, the larger became the water-hole.
-Terrified by this, they ran away, each carrying a corner of the cloth; which caused the water to spread and spread until it became the sea.
-When the old woman saw that the growing sea, she feared that the entire world would be covered by it, so she hastily planted some twigs along the edge of the shore, thereby preventing the ocean from destroying all things.
+Although Dixon's "Melanesia" lacks myths of the origin of the world, a tale recounting the source of the sea is quite widely spread.
+As told by the Baining in New Britain, the story runs as follows:

+In the beginning the sea was only a tiny water-hole from which an old woman got the saltwater to flavor her food, which she kept concealed under a cover of tapa cloth.
+One day, her sons tore open the cover; the farther they tore, the larger became the water-hole.
+Terrified by this, they ran away, each carrying a corner of the cloth; which caused the water to spread until it became the sea.
+In response, the old woman hastily planted some twigs along the edge of the shore, thereby preventing the ocean from destroying all things.

 Origin of the sun and moon

-Of the origin of the sun and moon various tales are told.
-In the Admiralty Islands it is said that when the sea had dried, the first two beings, after planting trees and creating food plants, made two mushrooms, one of which the man threw into the sky, creating the moon, while the woman tossed the other upward and formed the sun.
+Various myths describe the origin of the sun and moon.
+In the Admiralty Islands, it is said that when the sea had dried, the first two beings made two mushrooms.
+The man threw one into the sky, creating the moon; the woman tossed the other upward and formed the sun.

-A different account is given by the people of southern Papua New Guinea.
-According to this, a man was digging a deep hole one day when he uncovered the moon as a small bright object.
-After he had taken it out, it began to grow, and finally, escaping from his hands, rose high into the sky.
-There is a similar tale from northern Papua New Guinea which recounts how the moon was originally kept hidden in a jar by an old woman.
+According to a myth from southern Papua New Guinea, a man uncovered the moon as a small bright object buried in the ground.
+After he had taken it out, it grew and rose high into the sky.
+A similar tale from northern Papua New Guinea recounts how the moon was originally kept hidden in a jar by an old woman.
 Some boys discovered it, and secretly opened the jar, whereupon the moon flew out and rose into the sky.

-The people of Woodlark Island have a tale in which the origin of the sun and moon is connected with the origin of fire.
-According to this, in the beginning an old woman was the sole owner of fire, and she alone could eat cooked food, while other people only had raw food.
+The people of Woodlark Island have a tale in which the origin of the sun and moon is connected with the origin of fire: In the beginning an old woman was the sole owner of fire, and she alone could eat cooked food, while other people only had raw food.
 The woman refused to share the fire, so her son stole some of the flame and gave it to the rest of mankind.
 In anger at his action, the old woman seized what was left of her fire, divided it into two parts, and threw them into the sky, the larger portion becoming the sun, and the smaller the moon.